SloKart/Ron-Way/README.md

 ## Installation

-To install `Ron_Way`, clone this repository and build the project using Cargo:
+To install `Ron_Way`, clone this repository and build the project using Cargo.

 ```bash
 git clone https://github.com/yourusername/Ron_Way.git